dprakash2101/GeminiSharp/README.md

 var apiKey = "your-gemini-api-key"; // Replace with your actual API key var geminiClient = new GeminiClient(httpClient, apiKey, customBaseUrl);
 ```
+---

+## 📝 Notes

+*   **API Key Security**: Never hardcode API keys directly in your source code, especially in client-side applications or public repositories.
+Use secure configuration methods like environment variables, Azure Key Vault, AWS Secrets Manager, or .NET's User Secrets.
+*   **Error Handling**: The Gemini API can return errors (e.g., invalid prompt, rate limits, model issues).
+Inspect the `response` object even if no exception is thrown, as it might contain error details if `base64Image` is null or empty.
+Implement robust error handling based on potential API responses.
+*   **Model Updates**: Google frequently updates its models.
+Always check the official Gemini documentation for the latest recommended models for image generation and any changes to the API structure or configuration parameters.
+*   **Resource Management**: Ensure `MemoryStream` objects are properly disposed of, especially in high-throughput scenarios like web APIs, to avoid memory leaks.
+Using `using` statements or returning `FileStreamResult` (which handles disposal) are good practices.

+---

 ## Contributing